NavinGondane/freshersbatch-oct16/README.txt

-This is the working text
+This is the working text and ready to go for the show!!